GitTools/GitVersion/docs/input/docs/reference/configuration.md

 ### workflow

 The base template of the configuration to use.
-Possible values are: GitFlow/v1 or GitHubFlow/v1.
-Defaults to GitFlow/v1 if not set.
-To create a configuration from scratch without using a base template please specify an empty string.
+Possible values are `GitFlow/v1` or `GitHubFlow/v1`.
+Defaults to `GitFlow/v1` if not set.
+To create a configuration from scratch without using a base template, please specify an empty string.
 ### next-version

 Allows you to bump the next version explicitly.
 Useful for bumping `main` or a